 - Longevity and Health: Supplementation with NMN extends the lifespan of prematurely aged Zmpste24-/- mice and reduces signs of frailty in these mice.

-- Intestinal health: NMN improves the integrity of the intestinal epithelial barrier, increases the expression of intestinal tight junction proteins such as Claudin1 and the number of mucosal cup cells, contributing to improved mucosal barrier function.
+- Gut Health: NMN improves the integrity of the intestinal epithelial barrier, increases the expression of intestinal tight junction proteins such as Claudin1 and the number of goblet cells, which contributes to an improved mucosal barrier function.
+In addition, NMN increases the expression of anti-inflammatory factors and reduces intestinal permeability.

 Figure 2: NMN Restored the Integrity of the Epithelial Layer of the Large Intestine and the Expression of Aging-Related Genes in Aging Mice